ggrg/docs/ELK/kibana-user-guide.md

 When you submit a search request, the indices that match the currently-selected index pattern are searched.
 The current index pattern is shown below the toolbar.
 To change which indices you are searching, click the index pattern and select a different index pattern.
 NOTE: By default, only 1 index pattern is shown, you must click the arrow to expand the index section to show you the different indexes available.

-#### How to add/remove fields from Kibana’s Discover window to monitor logs?
+#### How to add/remove fields from Kibana's Discover window to monitor logs?

 ![alt text](./images/howToAddRemoveFieldsFromKibanaDiscover.png)